Cray-HPE/docs-csm/operations/firmware/FAS_Admin_Procedures.md

     Use one of the options below to run on a dry-run on every system device or on targeted devices:

-    **Option 1:** Determine the available firmware for every device on the system:
+   * **Option 1:** Determine the available firmware for every device on the system:

       1. Create a JSON file for the command parameters.

          ```json
          {
            "command": {
              "restoreNotPossibleOverride": true,
              "timeLimit": 1000,
              "description": "full system dryrun 2020623_0"
            }
          }
          ```

-      2. Run the dry-run for the full system.
+      1. Run the dry-run for the full system.

          ```bash
-          ncn# cray fas actions create COMMAND.json
+         ncn-mw# cray fas actions create COMMAND.json
          ```

-          Proceed to the next step to determine if any firmware needs to be updated.
+      1. Proceed to the next step to determine if any firmware needs to be updated.

-    **Option 2:** Determine the available firmware for specific devices:
+   * **Option 2:** Determine the available firmware for specific devices:

       1. Create a JSON file with the specific device information to target when doing a dry-run.

          ```json
          {
          "stateComponentFilter": {
              "xnames": [
                "x9000c1s3b1"
              ]
            },
          "inventoryHardwareFilter": {
              "manufacturer": "cray"
              },
          "targetFilter": {
              "targets": [
                 "Node1.BIOS",
                 "Node0.BIOS"
              ]
            },
          "command": {
              "version": "latest",
              "tag": "default",
              "overrideDryrun": false,
              "restoreNotPossibleOverride": true,
              "timeLimit": 1000,
              "description": "dryrun upgrade of x9000c1s3b1 Nodex.BIOS to WNC 1.1.2"
          }
-        }
          ```

       1. Run a dry-run on the targeted devices.

          ```bash
-         ncn# cray fas actions create CUSTOM_DEVICE_PARAMETERS.json
+         ncn-mw# cray fas actions create CUSTOM_DEVICE_PARAMETERS.json
          ```

-         Proceed to the next step to determine if any firmware needs to be updated.
+      1. Proceed to the next step to determine if any firmware needs to be updated.

-2. View the status of the dry-run to determine if any firmware updates can be made.
+1. View the status of the dry-run to determine if any firmware updates can be made.

    The following returned messages will help determine if a firmware update is needed.